2024-25 Amati Concert Series

 All concerts take place in Convocation Hall (PMB 120, 107 Administration Place) on the USask campus beginning at 3 PM.

-General admission and student tickets are on sale now.
+General admission and student tickets will be available for purchase beginning Sept.
+10, 2024.
 Season passes are also available.

 Please note: Concert Season Pass Holders will be able to attend all Discovering the Amatis concerts, as well as invited to a reception with the artists following each performance.